 The Real Meaning of Rebellion Against God

-In the past, I believed that “rebellion against God” meant selling God out, leavingand returning to the world, or walking away from one’s duty; I thought these behaviors constituted rebellion, and that those who rebelled against God were all sifted out by God, and their faith in God would ultimately end in failure.
+In the past, I believed that “rebellion against God” meant selling God out, leaving the church and returning to the world, or walking away from one’s duty; I thought these behaviors constituted rebellion, and that those who rebelled against God were all sifted out by God, and theirwould ultimately end in failure.
 So I would remind myself that I must absolutely not rebel against God as they did.
 Therefore, I was cautious in all my endeavors and submissively accepted all the tasks the church arranged for me to do.
 I neither gave up my duty when I was dealt with and pruned because I didn’t perform my duty properly, nor did I withdraw from the church when trials befell, regardless of the hardship.
 Thus, I believed that I had never once rebelled against God, and I felt that I had already acquired some stature and was confident that I would follow God until the end and ultimately achieve salvation.

 Thank God for His enlightenment that has remedied my erroneous understanding concerning rebellion against God.
 His enlightenment has enabled me to understand that forsaking and violating His word are forms of rebellion, and it has shown me that I am always at risk of rebelling against God, and even more so am always in danger of betraying God and abandoning Him.
 From this day forth, I wish to put effort into God’s word and contemplate more the reality of His word, so as to truly understand the essence of the truth and to enter and practice in strict accordance with the criteria of the truth.
 I am resolved to uphold God’s utterances in all circumstances and to truly resolve the problem of my rebellion.

 I will never be able to forget God’s love and salvation for me.
 If it hadn’t been for God designing my environment and dealing with my ambitious desires in the early stages of my life, how would I have been willing to let go of the faith that I had been living by for many years and that had become my life?